Default S3 method

 type of input: disjoint identities (

-'disjoint') or unions ('union').- shape
+'disjoint') or unions ('union').- transform

-geometric shape used in the diagram
+geometric shape used in the diagram: one of

 type of loss to minimize over.
 The default,

 "sum_squared", minimizes the sum of squared errors.
-The available options mirror the loss functions exposed by theeunoiaRust crate that powers the optimizer:"sum_squared"— normalized sum of squared errors (default)."sum_absolute"— normalized sum of absolute errors."sum_absolute_region_error"— normalized sum of absolute region errors."sum_squared_region_error"— normalized sum of squared region errors."max_absolute"— normalized maximum absolute error."max_squared"— normalized maximum squared error."root_mean_squared"— normalized root-mean-squared error."stress"— venneuler-style stress."diag_error"— eulerAPE-stylediagError.
+The available options mirror the loss functions exposed by theeunoiaRust crate that powers the optimizer:"sum_squared": normalized sum of squared errors (default)."sum_absolute": normalized sum of absolute errors."sum_absolute_region_error": normalized sum of absolute region errors."sum_squared_region_error": normalized sum of squared region errors."max_absolute": normalized maximum absolute error."max_squared": normalized maximum squared error."root_mean_squared": normalized root-mean-squared error."stress": venneuler-style stress."diag_error": eulerAPE-stylediagError."log_sum_absolute": sum of absolute errors onlog1p-transformed areas, which stops large regions from dominating the fit."smooth_sum_absolute","smooth_sum_absolute_region_error","smooth_max_absolute","smooth_max_squared","smooth_diag_error","smooth_log_sum_absolute"— gradient-friendly (Huber) surrogates of the corresponding non-smooth losses, controlled bycontrol$loss_eps.

 - loss_aggregator